keymanapp/keyman/README.md

 Must be sent from the LMLayer to the keyboard when the LMLayer's model is finished initializing.
 It will send `configuration`, which is a plain JavaScript object requesting configuration from the keyboard.

-The keyboard SHOULD NOT send any messages to the LMLayer before it receives the `ready` message.

 There are only two options defined so far: